Ana Guevara: Athletic career

 In 2003, she defended her title in the 400 m at the 2003 Pan American Games winning the gold medal.
 She won the 400-meter race at the Weltklasse Zürich, one of the two 400 m events held at Golden League competitions that year.
 Later, on August 27, 2003, in Paris, France, she won the 2003 World Championships in Athletics in the women's 400 meters.
 She set a personal record, a national record, and a world-leading time, finishing in 48.89 seconds.
 She won the 400 m at the 2003 IAAF World Athletics Final in Monaco.

 Guevara made her second Olympic appearance in 2004 as the flag carrier for the Mexican delegation and represented her country in the 400 m.
 After winning her heat in the first round, and her corresponding semi-final, she would go on to win the silver medal in the final.
+This was Mexico's first Olympic medal in athletics outside of race walking.
 She won the 400 m at the 2004 IAAF World Athletics Final in Monaco.

 A year later, at the 2005 World Championships in Athletics, she won the bronze medal in the 400 meters with a time of 49.81 seconds, despite the heavy rainfall that occurred during the event.

 In 2007, for the third consecutive time, she won the gold medal in the 400 m at the 2007 Pan American Games.
 In addition, she led Mexico's 4 × 400 m relay team to a second-place finish.
 About a month later, at the age of 30, Guevara participated in her fourth World Championships in Athletics in Osaka, Japan.
 She finished in fourth place with a season-best time of 50.16 seconds, just 0.01 seconds ahead of 24-year-old DeeDee Trotter of the United States.